Last Updated on

 Following the randomized controlled phase, participants in the placebo group were eligible to enroll in a three-month open-label extension to assess long-term safety, which is now complete.
 The company plans to present the full dataset at a medical meeting in 2026.

-The company's board includes Cathy Friedman of GV, who serves as Chair of the Board, and Richard Heyman, Ph.D., of ARCH Venture Partners.
+The company’s board includes Cathy Friedman of GV, who serves as Chair, and Richard Heyman, Ph.D., of ARCH Venture Partners—both veterans in scaling biotechnology startups from scientific concept to clinical impact.

-The $120 million Series B financing was co-led by ARCH Venture Partners and GV (Google Ventures), with participation from existing investors Main Street Advisors, Visionary Ventures, and YK Bioventures.
-The capital will enable Pelage to advance PP405 through Phase 3 clinical trials and toward potential regulatory approval.
+Pelage closed a $120 million Series B in October 2025, co-led by ARCH Venture Partners and GV (Google Ventures), with participation from existing backers Main Street Advisors, Visionary Ventures, and YK Bioventures.